oktadev/okta-dev-account-migration-tool/README.md

 ## Installation

-Clone this repo and install the tool with `make install`
+After the Okta CLI is installed, clone this repo and install the tool with `make install`

 ## Usage